n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 the no-break space (`U+00A0`).

 The dotted-circle placeholder is frequently used when displaying a vowel or diacritical mark in isolation.
-Real-world text syllables may also use other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.
+Real-world text documents may also use other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.